 ISO 10053:2001 [Measurement of office screen sound attenuation under specific laboratory conditions], which determines noise reduction.

-As this is a fully imported product it is currently only available in a selected range of fabrics and finishes.
-Your choice of local fabrics may also be available to suit your project.
-Please see our downloads section below or contact us for available finishes and fabrics.
+As this is a fully imported product it is only available in a selected range of fabrics and finishes.
+Your choice of local upholstery may be available to suit your project.
+Please see our downloads section below or contact us for available finishes, fabrics and associated costs.